Further Mathematics

 Further Mathematics is the title given to a number of advanced secondary mathematics courses.
 The term "Higher and Further Mathematics", and the term "Advanced Level Mathematics", may also refer to any of several advanced mathematics courses at many institutions.

 In the United Kingdom, Further Mathematics describes a course studied in addition to the standard mathematics AS-Level and A-Level courses.
 In the state of Victoria in Australia, it describes a course delivered as part of the Victorian Certificate of Education (see § Australia (Victoria) for a more detailed explanation).
 Globally, it describes a course studied in addition to GCE AS-Level and A-Level Mathematics, or one which is delivered as part of the International Baccalaureate Diploma.

+In other words, more mathematics can also be referred to as part of advanced mathematics, or advanced level math.

 United Kingdom

 Background

 A qualification in Further Mathematics involves studying both pure and applied modules.
 Whilst the pure modules (formerly known as Pure 4–6 or Core 4–6, now known as Further Pure 1–3, where 4 exists for the AQA board) build on knowledge from the core mathematics modules, the applied modules may start from first principles.

+The Edexcel exam board involves 2 Core Pure modules studied in Year 12 and 13 respectively, students also pick 2 of the further modules that consist of Decision Mathematics 1 and 2, Further Pure Mathematics 1 and 2, Further Statistics 1 and 2 and finally Further Mechanics 1 and 2.
+Students may pick module 1 of two separate topics or the first and second of the same module.
+The statistics and mechanics modules follow on from the normal A level mathematics qualification and further pure follows on from the core pure modules.
+Decision mathematics is a new addition to the curriculum and requires no previous knowledge from the A level.

 The structure of the qualification varies between exam boards.